aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-json-to-ods/_index.md

 {{% blocks/products/pf/agp/content h2="Merge JSON to ODS in Java Online for Free" %}}

-The following example demonstrates how to merge JSON to ODS in Java.
+The following example demonstrates how to merge JSON to ODS in Aspose.Cells for Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge JSON to ODS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to ODS file.
 If you develop code in Java, this will be simpler than it sounds.
 See Java example that merges JSON to ODS.